wbcomdesigns/WooCommerce-Open-Graph/README.txt

 = Where Do I Ask for support? =
 Please visit [wbcomdesigns] (http://wbcomdesigns.com/) for any query related to plugin and WooCommerce.

+= Can i enable and disable meta tags from setting for open graph ? = Yes, You can enable and disable meta tags for any social site from plugin setting.

+= Can we share products to any social media site like facebook, twitter etc? = Yes, This plugin also provide you a feature to share your products/pages from product individual page directly by using social media share buttons.

 == Screenshots ==

 1. It is displaying default Plugin setting page screenshot-1.png
 2. It is displaying simple screenshot when share products links on twitter screenshot-2.png
 3. It is displaying simple screenshot when share products links on facebook screenshot-3.png
 4. It is displaying simple screenshot when share products links on google Plus screenshot-4.png
+5. It is displaying modified default Plugin setting page screenshot-5.png
+6. It is displaying modified default Plugin meta tags in <HEAD>...</HEAD> tag screenshot-6.png
+7. It is displaying modified default Plugin share buttons on product page screenshot-7.png

 == Changelog ==

 = 1.0.0 =
 * first version.
+= 1.0.1 =
+* modified version.
+Added two more new social media sites linkedin and pinterest to this plugin.
+Added more settings there to enable and disable any social media meta tags.
+Added social media share buttons on product page that make easy to share any product.